How to Write a Meta Title for Improved SEO (+ ChatGPT Prompt)

 - Create Curiosity – Include action words/phrases that create a sense of urgency or curiosity.

-Meta titles are a crucial SEO component.
-Search engines leverage meta titles to understand a webpage’s context and relevance.
+Meta titles are a key SEO component.
+Search engines use meta titles to understand a webpage’s context and relevance.

 By creating clear, relevant, and enticing meta titles, you’ll augment user engagement, thus driving organic traffic and bolstering your online presence.